INCATools/ontology-access-kit/docs/packages/selectors.rst

     Ontologies are available in a sometimes bewildering range of formats.
 One thing that constantly trips people up is the distinction between ontology *language* and *serialization*.
 OWL is an ontology language, *not* a syntax.
-OWL has its own syntaxes such as Manchester, OWL-XML and Functional -- additionally it can be *mapped* to RDF, which is its *own* datamodel/language, with its *own* serializations (Turtle, RDF/XML (NOT the same as OWL-XML), JSON-LD, ...).
+OWL has its own syntaxes such as :term:`Manchester Syntax`, OWL-XML and :term:`Functional Syntax' -- additionally it can be *mapped* to RDF, which is its *own* datamodel/language, with its *own* serializations (:term:`Turtle`, RDF/XML (NOT the same as OWL-XML), JSON-LD, ...).
 Confusing, huh?
 We are doing our best in this library to simplify things for you the user, please be patient!